LEARN WITHOUT LIMITS (LWL)

 group ensuring skills are built on year by year.
 This links to

-our outdoor play where children are allowed to climb trees and
+our outdoor play where children climb trees and play with a

 plastic drums and sticks.
 Developing an awareness of potential